stormpath/stormpath-documentation/source/accnt_mgmt.rst

 And one in the Facebook Directory for user Locutus:

-.. only:: rest or ruby
+.. only:: rest or ruby or node

   .. code-block:: json